With Cloud, you can share Sketch documents and Libraries with others, collaborate and gather feedback, or store your designs privately in the cloud.

 How to move documents from a personal to a Team workspace

-You can move documents from your personal workspace to your Team’s workspace by hovering over the document’s thumbnail, clicking the “more options” icon (the three dots) icon that appears and choosing Move to Team.
+You can move documents from your personal workspace to your Team’s workspace by hovering over the document’s thumbnail, clicking the “more options” icon (the three dots) that appears and choosing Move to Team.
 From there, select the team you want to move your document to and click Save Changes to confirm.

 Note: You cannot undo the process of moving a document from a personal to Team workspace.

-With Documents in the Cloud, you can save and open documents from Sketch Cloud directly in the Sketch Mac app.
+With Documents in the Cloud, you can save and open documents from Sketch Cloud directly in the Mac app.

 How to Open Cloud Documents